Omran Haydary

-Omran Haydary (Dari: عمران حیدری; born 13 January 1998) is an Afghan professional footballer who plays for I liga side Arka Gdynia, on loan from Lechia Gdańsk, and the Afghanistan national team.
-Besides Poland, he has played in the Netherlands.
+Omran Haydary (Dari: عمران حیدری; born 13 January 1998) is an Afghan professional footballer who plays as a winger for A Lyga club Sūduva.
+He has played football in the Netherlands, Poland, Georgia and Lithuania.

 Club career

 FC Emmen

 In July 2017, Haydary moved to FC Emmen on a free transfer following the end of his youth contract with Roda JC.
 He made his Eerste Divisie debut for FC Emmen on 15 September 2017 in a game against N.E.C.
 He scored his first league goal for the club on 29 September 2017 in a 2–2 away draw with De Graafschap.
 His goal, assisted by Keziah Veendorp, came in the 67th minute.
 On 19 April 2018, Haydary's contract with Emmen was terminated by mutual consent.

 Dordrecht

 Haydary spent just five days as a free agent before being offered a contract by Dordrecht.
 He made his league debut for the club on 24 August 2018 in a 5–2 away defeat to Ajax II.
 He scored his first league goal for the club on 21 September 2018 in a 2–1 away defeat to MVV Maastricht.
 His goal, assisted by Maarten Peijnenburg, came in the 91st minute.

 On 31 January 2019, Haydary terminated his contract by mutual consent.